Fired state trooper takes plea deal, avoids prison after on-duty shooting that left man paralyzed

 A federal lawsuit alleged that Domingue shot the victim, Clifton Dilley, in the back during the stop.
 Dilley, who was 19 at the time, was left paralyzed by the shooting.

+"Slowly moving along," Dilley said.
+"Therapy... a lot of therapy.
+About to get another surgery."

-The shooting was not caught on Domingue's body camera or dash camera, and the lawsuit went on to say Domingue "fabricated a completely false account" of what happened, claiming she called in the shooting using a certain police code that indicated she used her Taser, not a gun.
+The shooting was not caught on Domingue's body camera or dash camera because it was not working, and the lawsuit went on to say Domingue "fabricated a completely false account" of what happened, claiming she called in the shooting using a certain police code that indicated she used her Taser, not a gun.
+In court, we also learned Domingue's dash camera was also not working.

 Records also indicated that Domingue used her Taser just hours earlier during that same shift.